-• When directing learners to any content from other providers, its suitability and appropriateness will be checked.
+When directing learners to any content from other providers, its suitability and appropriateness will be checked.

-- Where that content may be live streamed, the safeguarding aspect of how that content is being delivered will be considered e.g. how children are able to interact, how is content and interactions being monitored/moderated etc? - For one off live stream events, the content will be monitored by a member of staff along with the interactions/behaviour of the learners taking part. - When/if multiple sessions are being run at various times during the school day, school leaders will check that they are satisfied with the safeguarding policy of the provider(s) and, then, monitor some sessions to check they are in accordance with the policy.
+- Where that content may be live streamed, the safeguarding aspect of how that content is being delivered will be considered e.g. how children are able to interact, how is content and interactions being monitored/moderated etc? - For one off live stream events, the content will be monitored by a member of staff along with the interactions/behaviour of the learners taking part. - When/if multiple sessions are being run at various times during the school day, school leaders will check that they are satisfied with the safeguarding policy of the provider(s) and then, monitor some sessions to check they are in accordance with the policy. - We are aware that our filtering and monitoring systems may not necessarily prevent inappropriate content from being shared in a live-streamed event as this is happening in real-time.